-In 2011, population was 19711.
+In 2011, population was 56063 (Ref: community series, Tangail Zila).
 The age and gender distribution indicates that population mostly increases naturally.
 The age-sex distribution implies that somewhere female population is less than male population in the Paurashava.
 From the male-female ratio, it is seen that in all the wards, number of males are greater than the number of females.
 So, in all the Wards number of young and workable population is highest than any other age-group population.

 Household size: Family size ranges from 1-3, 4-6, 7-9, 10-12 and 12+ members, but most prevalent size is 4-6 members in the Paurashava and also in Bangladesh.
 There are both single and joint family systems in the study area.
-Ward No. 3 has major percentage of 4-6 member family and Ward No. 2 is more joint-family system (43%) compared to other Wards.
-Most of the family in the Paurashava is single family (75.4%).
+Ward No. 5 has major percentage of 4-6 member family and Ward No. 7 is more joint-family system (43%) compared to other Wards.
+Most of the family in the Paurashava is single family (73%).

-Marital status: Number of male married is higher than female married.
+Marital status: In the Paurashava, 10 years and over population for the purpose of marriage is 39453, among them male is 19917 and female 19536.
+Number of male married is higher than female married.
 Again, number of female divorce is higher than male divorce.
 The scenario proves family conflict generates due to the financial insolvency of the household head.
 The unmarried or never married data on male and female also proves that the male population is not encouraged to marry due to their minimum income ability.